Compilers

 Warning

 Frequent error when compiling: Float requires the ieee754 haskell library.
-Usually cabal install ieee754 in the command line does the trick.
+Usually cabal v1-install ieee754 or cabal v2-install --lib ieee754 in the command line does the trick.

 JavaScript Backend